Excitations of N$_{2 }$ and O$_{2}$ molecules due to helium ion impact and a polarization effect

-Applying conservation of angular momentum allowed calculations of the relative populations of the magnetic sublevels \cite{53m}.
-The magnetic sublevel population of autoionizing states of helium, excited by charged particle impact was determined in Refs. \cite{54m,55m}.
-The degree of polarization of radiation emitted by atoms and ions following particle impact contains information on the excitation of magnetic sublevels with different projections $M$ of orbital momentum \cite{56m}.
-In Ref. \cite{54m} [54], authors measured the degree of linear polarization in the extreme ultraviolet region and cross sections of excitation to individual magnetic sublevels.
-For 1s-2p single-electron excitation of helium, it was found the effects are stronger for the excitation of sublevels with $M=0$, than with $ M=\pm 1$.
-In literature, considerable evidence exists that the molecular radiation may be strongly polarized for both due to discharge sources and when electron beam excitation is used \cite{61m}.
-In Ref. \cite{62m} authors predicted that the atomic or ionic radiation following dissociative excitation of molecules can be polarized.
-Several excited states of the N and N$^{+}$ were identified in the visible and near-infrared optical emission spectrum produced by electron impact excitation of the N$_{2}$ (X $ ^{1}\Sigma _{g}^{+}$ ) \cite{63m}.
-During the dissociative process, one of the fragments (ion/atom) can be left in an excited state from which then it radiates.
-Fluorescence from the excited atomic fragment can be polarized, and the degree of this polarization related to the form of the anisotropy in the angular distribution of dissociation product \cite{64m}.
+Applying conservation of angular momentum allows the calculation of the relative populations of the magnetic sublevels \cite{53m}.
+The magnetic sublevel population of the autoionizing states of helium, excited by the charged particle impact was determined in Refs. \cite{54m,55m}.
+The degree of polarization of the radiation emitted by atoms and ions following particle impact contains information on the excitation of magnetic sublevels with different projections $M$ of orbital momentum \cite{56m}.
+In Ref. \cite {54m}, the authors measured the degree of linear polarization in the extreme ultraviolet region and cross-sections of excitation to individual magnetic sublevels.
+For the 1s-2p single-electron excitation of helium, it was found that the effects are stronger for the excitation of sublevels with $M=0$, than with $M=\pm 1$.
+In the literature, considerable evidence exists that molecular radiation may be strongly polarized for both discharge sources and when electron beam excitation is used \cite{61m}.
+In Ref. \cite{62m}, the authors predicted that atomic or ionic radiation following dissociative excitation of molecules can be polarized.
+Several excited states of the N and N$^{+}$ were identified in the visible and near-infrared optical emission spectra produced by the electron impact excitation of the N$_{2}$ (X $^{1}\Sigma _{g}^{+}$ ) \cite{63m}.
+During the dissociation process, one of the fragments (ion/atom) can be left in an excited state from which it radiates.
+The fluorescence from the excited atomic fragment can be polarized, and the degree of this polarization is related to the form of anisotropy in the angular distribution of the dissociation product \cite{64m} .